-A resident of Australia since 1997, and also a dual citizen of Australia and the United States, Mr. Marlette is Managing Director of MPSC Australia Pty Ltd. He is the founder of the Australian subsidiary company and has enjoyed a hands-on role in its market development, operations, engineering and administration.
+A resident of Australia since 1997, and also a dual citizen of Australia and the United States, Mr. Marlette a Director of MPSC Australia Pty Ltd. and also CEO of MPSC Pacific, principle sales Agent in the territory.
+He is the founder and former Managing Director of the Australian subsidiary company and has enjoyed a hands-on role in its market development, operations, engineering and administration.
 Prior to coming to MPSC, Mr. Marlette spent a career at IBM in Chicago.
 There, he was predominantly involved in marketing and financial structuring of mainframe related deals in the online transaction processing sectors.
 He also previously completed extensive sales training at Harris Lanier Corporation.
 Mr. Marlette holds an MBA from Northwestern University with a double major in International Finance and International Marketing, and is a graduate of Dartmouth College with a BA in Government.

 Dr. James Marsden joined the ASI faculty in 1994 as the Regent’s Distinguished Professor of Food Safety and Security.
 He has a 100 % research appointment.
 He also serves as the Associate Director of the Biosecurity Research Institute – located at KSU.